Configuration

 Recurring Instances (Generation Horizon)

-- Future instances count: how many future notes to pre-generate (1–52)
+- Future instances count: how many future notes to pre-generate (1–52, default: 2)

 - Beyond that, events appear as read-only virtual items to keep your vault light